spine/spine.site/app/views/docs/events.md

 <% title 'Events' %>

 Events are a powerful way of de-coupling interaction inside your application.
-They aren't just restricted to DOM elements, Spine gives you custom events that ...
-TODO
+They aren't just restricted to DOM elements, Spine gives you custom events that can be applied to any class or instance.
+If you're familiar with [jQuery](http://jquery.com) or [Zepto](http://zeptojs.com)'s event API, then you'll feel right at home with Spine's event implementation.
+Events are a great way of de-coupling and abstracting out components inside your application.

 ##Implementation